Article

 HMRC has confirmed the 30-day timescale for the provision of the Master File and Local File, following their request by HMRC.
 The purpose of the Master File and Local File is to support the transfer pricing policies underlying the filed corporate tax return, and therefore they should be prepared in advance of the annual filing.
 Failure to prepare the Files in advance may lead to penalties.

-Guidance for non-large businesses
+Guidance for large businesses

-Businesses within the group revenue brackets of >€50m (and 250 employees) and <€750m should maintain transfer pricing records.
+Businesses who are considered large (more than 250 employees or less than 250 employees with both turnover exceeding €50 million and gross assets more than €43 million) should maintain transfer pricing records.
 The requirements for a Local File are similar to the documentation expectations that HMRC sets out in its current guidance.
-It would therefore be prudent for businesses to prepare a transfer pricing report that follows the Local File template irrespective of whether it falls within the April 2023 definition of ‘largest’.
+It would therefore be prudent for large businesses to prepare a transfer pricing report that follows the Local File template irrespective of whether it falls within the April 2023 definition of ‘largest’.

 A Master File is only required if overseas jurisdictions in which a group operates have a lower documentation threshold than the UK.